ThinkBigAnalytics/AoaDemoModels/README.md

-# CaixaModels
+# Models

-This repository contains the sample models for the Caixa AI review project.
+This repository contains demo models for the Teradata AOA.

 The data science development perspective and process can be summarised by the following diagram